The History of East Cape’s Luxury Housing Boom

 The history of tourism in East Cape

-The luxury housing marketing started as a result of tourism in the area.
+East Cape’s luxury housing marketing started as a result of tourism in the area.

-Tourism in East Cape began back in the 1950s, when a small hotel opened as a fly-in fishing resort.
+Tourism in East Cape began back in the 1950s when a small hotel opened as a fly-in fishing resort.
 Rancho Buena Vista Hotel, located in the northern end of East Cape, was the first tourist destination in the area.
 The hotel had its own runway for guests to arrive, but it was far from the kind of runway tourists are accustomed to today.
-This runway was a semi-dry strip of land next to the hotel called an ‘arroyo,’ which translates to ‘dry creek bed.’
+The runway was a semi-dry strip of land next to the hotel called an ‘arroyo,’ which translates to ‘dry creek bed.’
 Planes could only land when the creek was dry.
 Stormy weather delayed arrivals.